telecter/cmd-launcher/README.md

 ```bash
 cmd-launcher start CoolInstance
 ```
+To override instance configuration, you can set specific flags on the `start` command to set game options.
+Use the `-h` help flag to view them all.

+To increase the verbosity of the output, use the `-v` flag.
 ### Authentication
 If you want to play the game in online mode, you will need to add a Microsoft account.
 To do this, use the `auth login` command.
 As part of Microsoft's OAuth2 flow, the default web browser will be opened to complete the authentication.
 This can be avoided with the `--no-browser` flag.
 The launcher will automatically attempt to start the game in online mode if there is an account present.